SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetTicketPriorityList.md

 so.topic: reference
 ---

-Gets a vector of TicketPriority objects.
+Gets a vector of NSTicketPriority objects.

 **Parameters:**
  - **ticketPriorityIds** The identifiers of the NSTicketPriority objects